Things To Do in Utrecht

 10. Day trip to Amsterdam

 Utrecht is a fantastic alternative to Amsterdam.
-Plus from Utrecht, you can easily visit Amsterdam in a day trip because by train the journey is only 30 minutes!
+Plus, from Utrecht, you can easily visit Amsterdam on a day trip because the journey is only 30 minutes by train!
 Another advantage is that hotels in Utrecht are slightly more affordable.
 Rent a bike for the day in Amsterdam and explore the city at its best.

 11. Oude Hortus

 Oude Hortus is the former botanical gardens of Utrecht.
 Inside the garden, you will find a wide variety of medicinal herbs, centuries-old trees, and greenhouses full of exotic plants and flowers.
 Oude Hortus in Utrecht is part of the University Museum and has a wonderful garden cafe on site.